alramalho/acme_stores/README.md

     rightly written in a behaviour driven way, they will serve as documentation, giving live working examples of the code, while explaining them.
 - Relational database as PostgreSQL
-    - I kinda of feel this is an overkill, and thought about going with some simpler solutions, such as JSON.
+    - I kinda of feel this is an overkill, and thought about going with some simpler solutions.
       Although, since I know it is used in the project I'm applying for, and since I wanted to get more experienced with it, I've decided to go for it
 - Exposed API Key, database user and password
     - I understood that security was not part of the evaluation criteria.